Neuw84/s3tables-java/README.md

 ## License

-This library is licensed under the Apache License.
+This conde is licensed under the Apache License.
 See the LICENSE file.